tiyagallegos/Weather-App/README.md

 ## Features:

 This app will provide following paramters for the city you type in:
-Country, Temperature, Feels like, looks like, humidity, wind speed, sunrise time, and sunset time
+Country, Temperature, Feels like, looks like, humidity, and wind speed.

 ## Stretch Goals/Future Goals: